School SENCo – Mrs Kath Higginbottom

 The school creates an inclusive environment; we have a policy within the school of caring for all our children.
 Every child at some time in their school life may need special educational help for any number of reasons.
 The staff are aware of this and are able to seek help and guidance on how to deal with problems as and when they occur.
 These may be emotional, behavioural, learning or related to a medical need.
 If at any time you have concerns about your child in any way, do come into school and share your concern with your child’s teacher.

-Following this, our special needs co-ordinator (SENCo), Mrs Hughes, is also available to discuss any issues relating to SEND.
+Following this, our special needs co-ordinator (SENCo), Mrs Higginbottom, is also available to discuss any issues relating to SEND.

 1. How does Mottram Church of England Primary School know if children need extra help?